NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/VRBirthDeliveryTraining/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Visualize the simulators and forceps models in the VR scene.
+1. Visualize the simulators and forceps models in the VR scene. :heavy_check_mark:
-2. Define a correct starting viewpoint.
+2. Define a correct starting viewpoint. :heavy_check_mark:
-3. Decide how to move the forceps with the VR controllers.
+3. Decide how to move the forceps with the VR controllers. :heavy_check_mark:
 4. Learn how to access buttons from the controllers.
+(Already possible from python?) :question:
 5. Define a way of selecting the step for the procedure (assembly, presentation, initial placement, final placement).
 A panel could be a good idea.
-6. For each step, check whether the placement was correct or not.
+6. For each step, check whether the placement was correct or not. :heavy_check_mark: (2/6)
 7. Connect to the same scene from other device.

 ## Progress and Next Steps